chartpath/ramses-elasticsearch/readme.md

             description: Update a particular country
 ```

-Simple!
+It's that simple!

-Now we can drop the database, delete the Elasticsearch index and restart the server.
+Now we can drop the database, delete the Elasticsearch index, and restart the server.

 ```bash
 (venv)$ dropdb gii_api